Consulting Practice

 Esther’s work was also highlighted by several local and national organizations and news outlets.
 Local coverage includes NY Attorney General’s Office, WENY News, and WIVB News.
 National coverage includes WIRED, GT (government technology), Bloomberg Philanthropies What Works Cities, and (Obama) White House.

-Esther earned a Ph.D. in design from Carnegie Mellon University, MA in social design at the Maryland Institute College of Art (MICA), BFA with concentrations in art theory and photography at the School of the Art Institute of Chicago (SAIC), and transferred from Pasadena City College (PCC).
-She is a second generation Korean American who was born in Detroit, MI and grew up in Dallas, TX + Los Angeles, CA with brief periods in Perth, Western Australia and Durban, South Africa.
-Esther is the eldest daughter of immigrants and granddaughter of refugees with extended family in Germany, Australia, Zambia, and Korea.
-She draws the most inspiration from their resilience, wisdom, and humor.
+Esther obtained a Ph.D. in design from Carnegie Mellon University, MA in social design at the Maryland Institute College of Art (MICA), BFA with concentrations in art theory and photography at the School of the Art Institute of Chicago (SAIC), and transferred from Pasadena City College.

 Reach out if you’d like to chat about collaborating or just to connect: eyk@estherykang.com